marcriehm/kubernetes-research/Objects.md

 CIDR range 10.8.0.0/16.
 To see the load balancing in effect, press and hold down the refresh/F5 button - this refreshes the web page and you should see the private IP address cycle between the three values for the three Tomcat instances.

+Next we'll upgrade our webapp to v2 using a rolling update.
+In GCP/KE, navigate to Kubernetes Engine &rarr;
+Workloads.
+On the command line, type `kubectl apply -f ip-webapp-deploy-2.yaml`.
+Then type `kubectl get --watch deployment` - you can watch as Kubernetes cycles down Pods of the v1 app and cycles up Pods of the v2 app.
+You can also watch deployment progress in GCP/KE.
+In the Tomcat window, hit the F5 button to see that you now have v2 of the app.
+Congratulations - you've done a rolling update of a webapp with zero downtime!

 #### StatefulSets